Skip to content

 AT&T’s sprawling suburban campus opened in Basking Ridge, New Jersey in 1975.
 Not only did it change AT&T, it changed the fabric of Basking Ridge forever.

-In the 1970s corporate identities were changing.
+In the 1970s, corporate identities were changing.
 Companies were becoming more like university campuses with sprawling grounds, suburban amenities and people willing to relocate for a better quality of life.
 Competition for employees in the New York metro area became overly competitive.
-Nearby Bell Labs in Murray Hill had become the world’s intellectual braintrust delivering more corporate patents than anywhere else in the world.
-Bell Labs employees received more than 30,000 patents – that’s like one patent a day for 50 years.
+Nearby Bell Labs in Murray Hill had become the world’s intellectual brain-trust, delivering more corporate patents than anywhere else.
+Bell Labs employees received more than 30,000 patents – one daily patent for 50 years.
 The facility housed seven Nobel Prize winners as well.

 AT&T's brochure of its new Basking Ridge Facility

-AT&T’s brochure of its new Basking Ridge headquarters in 1975.
+AT&T’s brochure shows its new Basking Ridge headquarters in 1975.

-AT&T’s showcase headquarter campus on the corner of North Maple Avenue and Route 287 became the envy of the corporate world from the day it opened in November 1975.
-Its seven low-slung buildings, attached by tunnels and walkways, hugged the hills and blended in with the countryside.
-The showy headquarters even featured a two-story corporate cafeteria with wood-burning fireplaces, a heliport and an indoor waterfall cascading a ton of water a minute.
-Cars weren’t visible on the campus, and were kept out of sight in a 3,900 space underground parking garage covering 15 acres.
+AT&T’s showcase headquarters campus on the corner of North Maple Avenue and Route 287 became the envy of the corporate world from the day it opened in November 1975.
+Its seven low-slung buildings, attached by tunnels and walkways, hugged the hills and blended with the countryside.
+The showy headquarters even featured a two-story corporate cafeteria with wood-burning fireplaces, a heliport, and an indoor waterfall cascading a ton of water a minute.
+Cars weren’t visible on the campus and were kept out of sight in a 3,900-space underground parking garage covering 15 acres.

-Many of the lifetime residents from town agree that when AT&T moved in it was the biggest change ever experienced in the township.
-What had been a lazy rural community began selling off farmland and orchards for planned communities for electrical engineers and others relocating to the area with their families looking for a better life in Basking Ridge.
+Many of the town’s lifetime residents agree that AT&T’s arrival was the biggest change the township had ever experienced.
+What had been a lazy rural community began selling farmland and orchards for planned communities for electrical engineers and others relocating to the area with their families, looking for a better life in Basking Ridge.

 #2 – President Calvin Coolidge Selects the former Knollcroft Farm at Lyons for New Jersey’s First Veterans Administration Hospital